MadNLP/MadNLP.jl/docs/src/tutorials/gpu.md

 4. The new condensed KKT system increases the ill-conditioning inherent to the interior-point method, amplifying the loss of accuracy when the iterates get close to a local solution.
 As a result, the termination tolerance `tol` is also increased to `1e-4` to recover convergence.

-As a result, the convergence observed can be significantly different than what we observe on the GPU.
+As a result, the convergence observed can be significantly different than what we observe on the CPU.
 In particular, relaxing the parameter `bound_relax_factor` has a non-marginal impact on the feasible set's geometry.
 You can limit the loss of accuracy by specifying explicitly the relaxation and tolerance parameters to MadNLP:
 ```@example gpu